philzook58/philzook58.github.io/_posts/2021-11-27-nand2tetris-chc.md

 Compare and contrast with coq

 Try to help solver by partially giving invariants.
-Do this by replacing `Insn` with metalevel `Insn` that is uninterpeted anded with known invariants.
+Do this by replacing `Insn` with metalevel `Insn` that is uninterpreted anded with known invariants.
 Will Z3 accept this?

 Other CHC verifiers of interest:
 - SeaHorn